99ionut/AWS-Certified-Developer-Associate-DVA-C02-Study-Notes/README.md

 EB Lifecycle policy: policy to remove old versions

 EB extensions: a file in the .ebextentions/ directory in our code that can configure all the parameters you find in the web UI
-Because it uses CloudFormation under the hood, the extensions provision any service you want.
+Because it uses CloudFormation UNDER THE HOOD, the extensions provision any service you want.

 EB cloning: clones an environment. with the exact config. useful for "test" versions of app.
 After cloning u can change settings.